Collaborative Article from Agile IT and CallTower

 Now that you understand the distinction between data residence and data sovereignty, let's take a deeper dive into the various cloud environments and how they can accommodate for data residency and data sovereignty requirements.

-Microsoft Office 365 Commercial is the form of Office 365 used outside the government by most private sector organizations that use Office 365.
+Microsoft 365 Commercial is the form of Office 365 used outside the government by most private sector organizations that use MSFT 365.
 It was built on globally replicated directory services with a global network and global support personnel.
 Within Commercial, there's a multi-geo service that addresses data residency requirements.
 This is perfect for meeting compliance frameworks such as GDPR, HIPAA, PCI, and FINRA.
 Where it's lacking is having export controls for ITAR to ensure information doesn't leave the U.S. You can achieve data residency with Office 365 commercial and some data sovereignty requirements, but not for DFARS and ITAR.

-GCC (Government Community) is a copy of Office 365 commercial.
+GCC (Government Community) is a copy of MSFT 365 commercial.
 State, local, federal, and tribal governments use it.
 Screened personnel use it and allow for data residency.
 From a feature parity standpoint, GCC is usually not far behind Commercial in terms of feature updates.
 Additionally, GCC is compliant with DFARS.

 GCC High is a copy of the DOD cloud environment for use by DOD contractors and cabinet-level agencies as well as cleared personnel.
 One critical distinction: when handling classified data, environments have a high side and a low side, the high side existing so users can handle classified data.
 GCC High is NOT a high side environment.
 It received its name because it meets FedRAMP high impact requirements.